awsdocs/amazon-emr-management-guide/doc_source/emr-add-steps-console.md

 **To add steps to a running cluster**

-Using the AWS Management Console, you can add steps to a long\-running cluster—that is, a cluster with the auto\-terminate option disabled\.
+Using the AWS Management Console, you can add steps to a long\-running cluster \- that is, a cluster with the auto\-terminate option disabled\.

 1. In the [Amazon EMR console](https://console.aws.amazon.com/elasticmapreduce), on the **Cluster List** page, select the link for your cluster\.